Quantum entanglement provides a competitive advantage in adversarial games: Results

 \subsection{Entangled PQC backbones consistently outperform separable circuits}

 Across all tested configurations, quantum backbones with entanglement substantially outperform separable PQCs with comparable numbers of parameters.
 This trend is evident in both the averaged learning curves (\autoref{fig:quant-backbone-compare}) and the final episodic returns reported in \autoref{tab:performance-res}.
+The statistics of the episodic length can be found in Appendix A (\autoref{tab:episodic-length-res}).

 Separable PQC backbones exhibit consistently poor performance regardless of circuit depth.
 As shown in \autoref{fig:quant-backbone-compare}(a–f), increasing the number of layers does not lead to meaningful improvements in averaged episodic return; in several cases, performance collapses to the minimum achievable return of $-21$.
 This behaviour is also reflected in \autoref{tab:performance-res}, where separable circuits achieve the lowest mean and maximum final returns across all parameter counts.